mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Blacksand Widow
-The Blacksand Widow is a 12x force grown clone, removed from the vat at an apparent age of six and creche-trained for 16 years to become an elite trouble- shooter for the Pirate Lords of Theev.
+The Blacksand Widow is a 12x force grown clone, removed from the vat at an apparent age of six and creche-trained for 16 years to become an elite trouble-shooter for the Pirate Lords of Theev.
 A Widow is highly trained and equipped within an embedded neural comm and cybernetic eyes able to see into the infrared and ultraviolet spectrums, as well as subdermal armour